Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 The rating algorithms are to match the players in video games or compare the players in sports.
 It is a numerical score to describe the level  of the players' skill based on the results of many competition.

 The ranking problem is from information retrieval.
 Given a query as we type in a search engine, the ranking algorithms are to sort the items which may  answer this query as the PageRank does for web searching.
-And `search engine optimization (SOE)` can be regarded as the reversible engineer of the ranking algorithms of search engine.
+And `search engine optimization (SOE)` can be regarded as the reverse engineer of the ranking algorithms of search engine.

 They share some techniques although their purpose is different such as the logistic regression.